 38-35-8.
-Within thirty days of planting, each grower licensee under this chapter shall file with the department planting verification documentation as required by the secretary in order to identify the type and variety of each hemp seed planted with its corresponding lot.
-Any documentation provided under this section is not an open record pursuant to chapter 1-27 and may not be disclosed except to the Department of Public Safety or law enforcement.
-The department may make publicly available a list of all types and varieties of planted hemp seed submitted to the department.
+Within thirty days of planting, each grower licensee under this chapter shall file with the department planting verification documentation as required by the secretary to identify the type and variety of each hemp seed planted with its corresponding lot.

 38-35-9.
-The secretary shall-may contract with the Department of Public Safety to conduct inspections and sampling of each lotlots and any processor location.
+The secretary may contract with the Department of Public Safety to conduct inspections and sampling of lots and any processor location.
 The department and the Department of Public Safety may enter on any land or other property where hemp is grown, produced, stored, or processed for the purpose of inspections, sample collection, testing, or investigation while enforcing this chapter.
 Any person who holds a license under this chapter is deemed to have given consent to the reasonable search and seizure of any hemp without a warrant to determine the lawful amount of total delta-9 tetrahydrocannabinol concentration and for enforcement of the provisions of this chapter.

-The secretary shall assess a grower inspection fee per lot for grower licensees, a research inspection fee per lot for research licenses, and shall assess-a processor inspection fee per location for processor licensees.
+The secretary shall assess a grower inspection fee per lot for grower licensees, a research inspection fee per lot for research licenses, and a processor inspection fee per location for processor licensees.

 Any substance found to be in violation of this chapter is subject to confiscation and disposal at the direction of the Department of Public Safety.
 Any costs arising from the loss of crop, destruction, confiscation, or disposal are the responsibility of the grower, producer, processor, or owner of the substance.
 The state is not liable for any confiscation, seizure, disposal, or destruction of any substance carried out under this chapter.
-Any testing, inspection, and investigation results shall-must be provided to the licensee.
-Notice of any violation shall must be provided to the licensee in writing.
+Any testing, inspection, and investigation results must be provided to the licensee.
+Notice of any violation must be provided to the licensee in writing.
 Inspection and investigation records are not open records pursuant to chapter 1-27.

 38-35-10.
-Every lot of At the discretion of the secretary, a grower licenseeshall may be inspected and samples collected no more than thirty days before the hemp is harvested.
+At the discretion of the secretary, a grower licensee may be inspected and samples collected no more than thirty days before the hemp is harvested.
 The grower licensee shall contact the Department of Public Safety prior to harvest in order to ensure a reasonable amount of time to schedule an inspection.
-The grower licensee shall required to be present during the inspection.
-No harvested lot of hemp shall be commingled with another harvested lot of hemp or other material.
-No and no hemp may leave the dominion of control of the grower licensee until the grower licensee receives a laboratory result from the department that confirms each lot complies with 7 U.S.C.
-Chapter 38, Subchapter VII, as provided in 7 C.F.R 990.70(d) and 990.71(d) in effect as of January 1, 2020March 22, 2021.
+The grower licensee is required to be present during the inspection.
+No harvested lot of hemp shall be commingled with another harvested lot of hemp and no hemp may leave the dominion of control of the grower licensee until the grower licensee receives a laboratory result from the department that confirms each lot complies with 7 U.S.C.
+Chapter 38, Subchapter VII, as provided in 7 C.F.R 990.70(d) and 990.71(d) in effect as of March 22, 2021.

-Any location of the processor licensee may beis subject to random inspection.
-The processor licensee shallis required to be present during the inspection.
+Any location of the processor licensee is subject to random inspection.
+The processor licensee is required to be present during the inspection.